[HISTORY: Adopted by the Board of Health of the Town of Easton 12-20-2010.[1] Amendments noted where applicable.]

 A.

 Dug wells are not permitted in the Town of Easton.
 A dug well is a shallow well that is generally 20 to 35 feet deep and three to five feet in diameter.
 Dug wells can be excavated by hand but, due to federal occupational-safety laws, are more often excavated using a backhoe.
 Dug wells are generally less reliable than drilled wells and should be constructed only where hydro geologic conditions preclude the construction of a satisfactory drilled well.
 Although the relatively large diameter of a dug well provides a large water storage capacity, these wells often go dry when the water table drops during periods of drought.
+These wells have shallow and wide openings and can easily be contaminated.

 B.